tadesouaiaia/bridgePRS-website/docs/guide_pipeline.md

 # Main Program

-The BridgePRS Pipeline can be invoked with the following command:
+A pipeline implementin the BridgePRS method desribed in our Nature Genetics paper can be run with the following command:

     BridgePRS easyrun go